 A meat-and-three restaurant meal is the next best thing to homemade.
-Here are nine Southern standouts:
+Here are seven Southern standouts:

 Antlers Restaurant & Bar

 Though few in Acadiana may refer to it as a “meat-and-three,” Antlers embodies the similar Lafayette plate-lunch tradition of a hearty midday meal of meats, rice and gravy, and two vegetables.
 Plus you can get a cocktail.
 Think of it as the genre’s good-times-rollin’ French cousin.

 In this meat-and-three capital, Arnold’s is king.
 For over three decades, this family-run restaurant has served a rotating from-scratch spread of five meats and eight or nine sides to a steady queue of steam-table supplicants.

 Must-Eat: Meat loaf ladled with rich tomato gravy.